Panama Fishing Vacations

 However, rain and dark clouds are not considered bad weather.
 We are in the tropics and rain is a common occurrence here so that is not a cause for cancelling the trip.
 Many great fishing days happen in the rain, especially for tuna – as they say the fish are wet anyway!
 If you don’t want to fish in the rain there will be no refund.

-All Panama Fishing Packages booked with Central America Fishing include the following:
+Every single Panama Fishing Vacation booked with Central America Fishing includes the following:

 - Free Vacation Planning (no fees + direct rates)